roots/docs/sage/theme-deployment.md

 ## Deploying Sage via FTP

-If you don't have the rights to run `composer install` on the production server and/or are using a shared hosting service, you may want to deploy Sage using FTP.
-To do so, run the composer installation locally, and then manually copy the following files via FTP:
+If you don't permission to run `composer` on the production server and/or are using a shared hosting service, you may want to deploy Sage with FTP.
+To do so, [compile your assets for production](https://roots.io/sage/docs/theme-development-and-building/#available-build-commands) and run `composer install --no-dev` in your theme directory.
+Upload all files and folders in your theme except the `node_modules` directory to your host.

-* app folder
-* config folder
-* dist folder
-* resources folder but not the resources/assets subfolder
-* vendor folder